keyurrakholiya/l2m/README.md

 # lab to moon mission
- all the members of this repo. should update the wiki according to their research information.
+ All the members of this repo. should update the wiki according to their research information. go to [wiki](https://github.com/keyurrakholiya/l2m/wiki) for more information.